paper-trail-gem/paper_trail/README.md

     >> widget = Version.find(153).reify    # the widget as it was before it was destroyed
     >> widget.save                         # the widget lives!

 In fact you could use PaperTrail to implement an undo system, though I haven't had the opportunity yet to do it myself.
+However [Ryan Bates has](http://railscasts.com/episodes/255-undo-with-paper-trail)!

 ## Navigating Versions